ovh/docs/pages/platform/data-processing/23_GETTINGSTARTED_create-a-notebook/guide.en-gb.md

 The OVHcloud Data Processing Notebooks service provides you Jupyter notebooks, linked to an Apache Spark environnement totally configured that can be propagated to all nodes and executors without any needed installation.
-This guide will cover the creation of a new notebook.
+This guide will cover the creation of a new Apache Saprk notebook.

 ## Requirements